echoprotocol/echowiki/technologies/powr-echorand/overview.md

 * $H(B_{r-1})$, $Q_{r-1}$ from $CERT_{r-1}$
 * $A_{1}$, $A_{2}$, $N_{2}$ from the context of the round

 $v$ is a local structure of a step that stores the hash of the block and the ID of the producer which created the block.
-The empty set symbol assigned to the elements $v$ means "empty block" and "unknown leader".
-In the application, it can be a predefined constant or a separate flag in the data structure.

 **Start**